krmckone/personal-website/_posts/2020-03-07-KramdownNotes.md

 ### Horizontal Rules

 Horizontal rules are used for visually creating separation between content.
-Make one by using three or more astericks, dash characters, or underscores without mixing the syntax.
+Make one by using three or more asterisks, dash characters, or underscores without mixing the syntax.
 Each character may be separated optionally by spaces or tab characters on a line containing no other characters.
 Indent the first character by up to three whitespace characters.